Gilbert Brown

-Gilbert Jesse Brown (born February 22, 1971) is an American former professional football nose tackle who played for the Green Bay Packers of the National Football League (1993–99, 2001–03), Brown played 125 Packers games (103 starts) recording 292 tackles (186 solo) and seven sacks.
+Gilbert Jesse Brown (born February 22, 1971) is an American former professional football player who was a nose tackle for the Green Bay Packers of the National Football League (NFL) from 1993 to 2003.
+Brown played in 125 Packers games (103 starts), recording 292 tackles (186 solo) and seven sacks.
 Nicknamed "The Gravedigger" in honor of his celebratory dance following a thunderous tackle, Brown played in 15 Packers playoff games.
 He was a major contributor on strong defenses during the mid-1990s.
 His most successful season was in 1996, when he started all 16 games and Green Bay won Super Bowl XXXI.
-He was also part of the Kansas team that won the 1992 Aloha Bowl and was selected for the All-Academic Big Eight team in 1991.
+He played college football for the Kansas Jayhawks, who won the 1992 Aloha Bowl.
+He was selected for the All-Academic Big Eight team in 1991.

 Early life

 Brown grew up in Detroit, Michigan with parents Leroy and Ann Brown, older brother Leroy, and younger siblings, Carla, Carlos and JoAnn (all of whom went to college and became athletes).

 During his career at Mackenzie High School, Brown recorded 189 tackles and 19 sacks.
 His senior year culminated in all-state honors.
 He also lettered in track, competing in the shot put.
 He graduated from high school in 1989.